jamescosborn/zoo-app/README.md

 Kelly Turner, master walrus trainer, approached me about building a new animal tracking app for the zoo.
 I'm glad to help out.
 Anything for the walruses.
 Or is it walrie?

 The app will display a list of all zoo animal's names.
 Clicking on an animal's name will bring up detailed info and a form to edit several of the properties.
-Additionally, there is a form to add new animals to the zoo, and a filter to find the youngest animals under 2 years old.
+Additionally, there is a form to add new animals to the zoo, and a filter to find the youngest animals under 2 years old, and older animals at 2 years old or more.

 ## Installation / Setup Instructions